Insure.com ranks 2025’s best insurers. See the winners.

 How to shop for life insurance and find a life insurance company that’s right for you

-• Set your budget: Figure out how much life insurance coverage you can afford and stick to that amount when buying a policy, even if the coverage amount is lower than your needs.
-If you get a policy that is too expensive and can’t pay for it down the line, you may end up canceling your coverage and having no coverage at all.
+• Set your budget: Figure out how much life insurance coverage you can afford and stick to that amount when buying a policy, even if it is less than what you prefer.
+If you get a policy that is too expensive and can’t pay for it down the line, you may end up canceling your coverage and have no insurance at all.

 • Research insurers: Compare quotes, riders, types of coverage offered and costs.

-• Gather quotes: Figure out how much each insurer would charge you for your profile.
+• Gather quotes: Determine how much each insurer would charge you for your profile.

 Final thoughts on the best life insurance companies